hgnzheng/CS188-Berkeley/README.md

 [Stanford CS 221 Videos](https://www.youtube.com/watch?v=ZiwogMtbjr4&list=PLoROMvodv4rOca_Ovz1DvdtWuz8BfSWL2)

-***For upholding academic integrity, do not use any solutions of the projects as your own.
-MOSS will be able to tell.***
+***To uphold academic integrity, please do not use any solutions of the projects as your own.
+MOSS will be able to tell and you will suffer from significant consequences.***

 In this semester's offering, topics differed from previous offerings (30% of the material was focused on RL/ML/DL).
 Topics include: